Nata Lee Shows Sideboob In Sexy New Selfie On Instagram

 Nata Lee has been posting lots of eye-catching snaps to her Instagram page over the past couple of days and shared another update today that likely caught the attention of many of her 4.5 million followers.
 The blond hottie took a selfie wearing only a pair of sexy bottoms and held a towel up to her chest, leaving her sideboob on show.

-The model revealed that she was in Kitzbühel, Austria with the geotag, as she also gave followers a glimpse at the incredible landscape in the shot.
+The model revealed in the geotag that she was in Kitzbühel, Austria as she also gave followers a glimpse at the incredible landscape in the shot.
 Nata stood next to a window and snapped the picture in a mirror in a bathroom, holding the camera with one hand and hugging herself with her other arm.
 She held a white towel in place in front of her chest in order to censor herself.
 Plus, the sensation wore navy bottoms that were made of mesh pieces.
 Although most of it was hidden from view, there were two side straps of varying widths that rested on her hips.

 Nata wore her hair down in a heavy right part with her short locks falling around her shoulders.
 Her makeup application was minimal and allowed her to flaunt her natural beauty.
 It included dark lashes, blush, and pink lipstick.
 Plus, her French manicure was hard to miss.